stat-lab/MOPline/README.md

 ## <a name="hdata"></a>Human and Non-human Data

 By default, MOPline treats WGS alignment data (bam/cram) and SV call data (vcf) generated based on the human build 37 reference (GRCh37 or GRCh37d5).
-When using the data based on the human build 38 reference, run several MOPline scripts using the option ‘-build 38’.
-For non-human species, run several MOPline scripts using the option ‘-nh 1’ and, in some cases, also using other options specifying some reference-specific annotation files for gap, repeat, and gene regions.
+When using the data based on the human build 38 reference or T2T-CHM13.v2.0, run several MOPline scripts using the option ‘--build 38’ or '--build T2T.
+By specifying the --build option, specific data files associated with the human reference will be automatically selected from the Data folder.
+For non-human species, run several MOPline scripts using the option ‘-nh 1’ and, in some cases, also using other options specifying some reference-specific annotation files for gap, repeat, and gene regions ([for detail](#nhdata)).

 ## <a name="gusage"></a>General Usage